Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 Osawatomie(Settlement)English (American) A city in Kansas.
 Its name derives from a portmanteau of Osage and Potawatomi, two Native American nations indigenous to the area.

 Oshkosh(Settlement)English (American) Transferred use of the Menominee name Oshkosh meaning "claw".
-Chief Oshkosh was a leader of the Menominee Native Americans, who are indigenous to the area.
+The city in Wisconsin is named for Chief Oshkosh, a leader of the Menominee Native Americans who are indigenous to the area.

 Oskaloosa(Settlement)English (American) A city in Iowa.
 Meaning "black rain", from Mvskoke-Creek oske "rain" and lvste "black".
 A local legend claims that Ouscaloosa was the Creek wife of Seminole chief Osceola... [more]